 Process in Distributed Databases

-When data is manipulated in distributed databases then transactions processed in many machines because the database is not limited to a single server or system.
-And to update the database and make sure that all the data remain up-to-date two processes occurred in the Distributed systems.
+When data is manipulated in distributed databases then, transactions are processed in many machines because the database is not limited to a single server or system.
+And to update the database and make sure that all the data remain up-to-date, two processes occurred in the Distributed systems.

 - Replication Process